Understanding How University Guidelines Address Privacy and Security Issues of Generative AI in Academic Settings: Findings

+Given that GenAI has profoundly impacted teaching and learning while simultaneously introducing privacy and security risks---as elaborated in \S~\ref{ss:rq1} and \S~\ref{ss:rq2}---university guidelines reflect this complexity in how they frame privacy and security in relation to other academic values.

+\textit{\textbf{Balancing benefits with privacy trade-offs.}} Universities value GenAI's positive uses and recognize that not embracing it might shortchange their students in the \textit{``AI-supported labour market and societies of tomorrow''} (ETH Zürich).
+However, they are also aware that GenAI tools can be a double-edged sword due to privacy and security risks.
+For example, the University of Chicago claims that

+\begin{leftquote} \textit{ ``GenAI tools offer many capabilities and efficiencies that can greatly enhance our work...members of the university community must also consider issues related to information security, privacy, compliance, and academic integrity.''} (University of Chicago) \end{leftquote}

+\textit{\textbf{Privacy and security subsumed under broader academic values.}} The tension between opportunity and risk leads universities to foreground broader academic values---particularly ethics and academic integrity---as the normative foundation for their GenAI stance.
+For example, \textit{``UCL has opted to promote ethical and transparent engagement with GenAI tools rather than seek to ban them.''}

+In ETH Zürich's guidelines, privacy and security are framed not as a compliance obligation but as an expression of fairness:

-\textit{``Fairness: Respect the privacy and copyright of the content with which you work.
-Refrain from disclosing copyrighted, private, or confidential information to commercial GenAI clients, unless expressly permitted.''} (ETH Zürich)
+\begin{leftquote} \textit{``Fairness: Respect the privacy and copyright of the content with which you work.
+Refrain from disclosing copyrighted, private, or confidential information to commercial GenAI clients, unless expressly permitted.''} (ETH Zürich) \end{leftquote}

-Moreover, these high-level values which are vague and subject to individual interpretation, sometimes they replace the concrete guidelines for privacy and security.
-For example, Tokyo Tech relies on trust between students and understanding of best practices:
+Universities may also tie privacy and security expectations to their institutional reputation.
+For instance, the University of Oxford's policy declares that their \textit{``reputation stands on the trustworthiness of our research and our communications.''}

+\textit{\textbf{Limits of values-based framing.}} While grounding privacy in broader values can lend it normative weight, this approach carries a risk: high-level principles are inherently open to interpretation and can sometimes substitute for concrete guidance rather than complement it.
+Tokyo Tech illustrates this tendency, deferring to student judgment rather than specifying expected practices:

-\textit{``We expect all students to exercise good sense and judgment when using GenAI, in accordance with the Institute’s spirit of “Student-Centered Learning.''} (Tokyo Tech)
+\begin{leftquote} \textit{``We expect all students to exercise good sense and judgment when using GenAI, in accordance with the Institute's spirit of “Student-Centered Learning.''} (Tokyo Tech) \end{leftquote}

-Interestingly, we discover that universities might develop these principles that \textit{``are intentionally broad''}, as evident in the justification of the University of Melbourne's GenAI guidelines:
+Notably, this breadth may be deliberate.
+Some universities explicitly design their principles to remain open-ended, as evident in the justification of the University of Melbourne's GenAI guidelines:

 \textit{``The principles are intentionally broad: the aim is not to prescribe specific initiatives or actions, but to support decision-making across the University, and to ensure the principles can be adapted to developments in the technology.
 The intention is to periodically review the principles, given the ongoing evolution of AI tools.''} (University of Melbourne)